nens/threedi-docs/source/a_releasenotes_3di_mi.rst

 3Di Schematisation Editor 1.13.0
 """"""""""""""""""""""""""""""""

-- Load multiple schematisations in the same QGIS project.
+- You can now load multiple schematisations at the same time.
 This also makes it very easy to import (parts of) schematisations into other schematisations (#186, #250, #257)

-- Vector data importer improvements (#167)
+- The vector data importer has several new features (#167)

-    - If your culvert/weir/orifice source data has a point geometry, the importer now converts them to line geometries on the fly (#167)
+    - When importing a weir, orifice, or culvert in a location where a channel is present, the structure can now be inserted into the channel network.
+The channel will be cut automatically, and cross-section locations will be moved and duplicated accordingly.

-	- When importing culverts, weirs, or orifices, you now have the option to insert them into existing channel networks.
-The channel will be cut up and cross-section locations will be moved and/or duplicated accordingly (#167)
+    - If your culvert/weir/orifice source data has a point geometry, the importer will convert them to line geometries on the fly.

 - Some changes where made to the default properties of the Digital Elevation Model layer, so that it can now be used seamlessly in the QGIS native Elevation profile tool (#116)

 3Di Models & Simulations 3.14.0
 """""""""""""""""""""""""""""""

-- Simulation wizard: The user interface for adding breach events to your simulation has been reimplemented for an improved user experience (#440).
+- The user interface for adding breach events to your simulation has been reimplemented for an improved user experience (#440).
 New possibilities include:

     - Searching for potential breaches by code or display name

     - Selecting any 1D2D flowline as a breach location

-	- Adding multiple breach events in the same simulation.
+    - Adding multiple breach events in the same simulation

-- User experience improvements in the *Download results* window (#368):
+- The user experience in the *Download results* window has been improved in several ways (#368):

     - You can now filter the results by username

     - You can start downloading a simulation result by double-clicking it

     - The "Simulation name" column has been made wide enough to view the whole simulation name

 September 12th, 2024
 ^^^^^^^^^^^^^^^^^^^^